percona/pmm/CONTRIBUTING.md

 You can review the PMM API definition [here](https://percona-pmm.readme.io/).

-It is generated from our `.proto` [files](./api/) using a special [OpenAPI v2 tool](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-openapiv2) and additional API documentation source files which are located in the `markdown` directory.
+It is generated from our `.proto` [files](./api/) using a special [OpenAPI v2 tool](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-openapiv2) and additional API documentation source files which are located in the `docs/api/` directory.
 The content and structure of these is formatted using [Markdown markup language](https://www.markdownguide.org/) and published on the [ReadMe.com](https://readme.com/) service.